qlyoung/armory-keyboard/README.md

 The interpreter will interpret the script and send the generated HID reports to the specified file.
 In the typical use case, this will be a HID character device such as `/dev/hidg0`.
-If no device is speficied, the default is `/dev/hidg0`.
+If no device is specified, the default is `/dev/hidg0`.

 Scripts